Berkeley Haas MBA Interview Overview.

 Berkeley Haas MBA Interview Questions.

-- What can you contribute to the Haas community?
+- As a student, how would you contribute to the Berkeley Haas community?

 - Why Haas?